vesavvo/design_patterns/markdown/examples/iterator.md

 The [`Node`](../../src/main/java/iterator/ring/Node.java) class is used within the [`Ring`](../../src/main/java/iterator/ring/Ring.java) class to hold individual elements of the list.
 Each [`Node`](../../src/main/java/iterator/ring/Node.java) contains an integer data and a reference to the next node, forming the link in the circular list.

-To traverse the `Ring`, the [`RingIterator`](../../src/main/java/iterator/ring/RingIterator.java) class is used, which implements the `Iterator<Integer>` interface as defined in the `java.util` package.
-This iterator provides a way to access elements in the [`Ring`](../../src/main/java/iterator/ring/Ring.java) repeatedly in a circular manner, without modifying the underlying data structure.
+To traverse the ring, the [`RingIterator`](../../src/main/java/iterator/ring/RingIterator.java) class is used, which implements the `Iterator<Integer>` interface as defined in the `java.util` package.
+This iterator provides a way to access elements in the ring repeatedly in a circular manner, without modifying the underlying data structure.

 The [`Main`](../../src/main/java/iterator/ring/Main.java) class demonstrates how to use the [`Ring`](../../src/main/java/iterator/ring/Ring.java) and its iterator.
 It adds several elements to the [`Ring`](../../src/main/java/iterator/ring/Ring.java) and then uses the [`RingIterator`](../../src/main/java/iterator/ring/RingIterator.java) to print elements in a loop, showcasing the circular iteration.